nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 The Peripheral HIDS keyboard sample demonstrates how to use the :ref:`hids_readme` to implement a keyboard input device that you can connect to your computer.

+The sample also shows how to perform LE Secure Connections Out-of-Band pairing using NFC.

 Overview
 ********